OpenNebula/addon-storpool/README.md

 ### Configuring the System Datastore

 This addon enables full support of transfer manager (TM_MAD) backend of type shared, ssh, or storpool for the system datastore.
 The system datastore will hold only the symbolic links to the StorPool block devices, so it will not take much space.
-See more details on the [System Datastore Guide](http://docs.opennebula.org/4.10/administration/storage/system_ds.html).
+See more details on the [Open Cloud Storage Setup](http://docs.opennebula.org/5.4/deployment/open_cloud_storage_setup/).

 If TM_MAD is storpool it is possible to have both shared and ssh datastores, configured per cluster.
 To achieve this two attributes should be set: